search instagram arrow-down

 The liberating power of education for women is also a centre motif in her work.
 “For generations, the women in my family / have been denied a seat in the classroom…” (Classrooms, Sisters’ Entrance).
 In The Things She Told Me, the shoes her mother wore in elementary school, her diploma, her pen are talismans of a covenant of knowledge valued that will now flow from mother to daughter.

-The treasuring of education and the sacrifices involved in acquiring it inform both Sudanese culture and Emi Mahjoub’s work and there is an intense awareness of the essential status and right to a public voice that holding a diploma confers.
+The treasuring of education and the sacrifices involved in acquiring it inform both Sudanese culture and Emi Mahmoud’s work and there is an intense awareness of the essential status and right to a public voice that holding a diploma confers.
 The power of what it means to be literate and recognized as such, the weight of that one pen in the hand.

 img_1019